 which is easily done in parallel using the MPI I/O standard.
 On reading, each process learns the values $p$ and $P$ from the MPI environment and reads the header to learn $N$.
 This is sufficient to compute a new array $\arrE$ \cite[equation (2.5)]{BursteddeWilcoxGhattas11}, which is in turn sufficient to read the local elements from the file by \eqnref{filewindow}.
 The first element read fixes the local partition marker $\arrm[p]$, while an empty process sets it to an invalid state.
 The partition markers are shared by one call to \mpiallgather and examined once to repair the invalid entries due to empty processes.

 For a multi-tree forest, we encounter two additional tasks.
-The first is writing the number of trees and their connectivity to the file.
-In \pforest, we exploit the fact that the connectivity is known to each process and include it in the header.
+The first is writing the number of trees and their connectivity to the file, for which we exploit the fact that the connectivity is known to each process in the current \pforest design.
 The second task is deeper: When reading the window of local elements, it is not known which tree(s) they belong to.
 Of course, we may store the tree number in each element, but this would be redundant and add some dozen percent to the file size.
 One way to encode the tree assignment of elements efficiently is to postulate an array $\arrN$ of cumulative global element counts over trees and to include it in the header.